 Having a blood test with a needle carries some risks.
 These include bleeding, infection, bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may feel a slight sting or pain.
 Afterward, the site may be sore.

 Certain medicines can affect your results.
 These include beta blockers and steroids.
 Binge eating before the test can also affect your results.

 You will need to not eat or drink anything but water for 12 to 14 hours before this test.
-In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.